David Bradford (lawyer): President Adams' pardon

 John Adams, By the President, Timothy Pickering, Secretary of State.

 Home

 Bradford built the first stone house on South Main Street in Washington, Pennsylvania in 1788, which, by frontier standards, ranked as a mansion.
 The handsome stairway was solid mahogany; the mantel-pieces and other interior furnishings, imported from Philadelphia, were transported across the Alleghenies at considerable expense.
 The David Bradford House was declared a National Historic Landmark in 1983.

 The Myrtles Plantation was built in 1794 by General David Bradford and was called Laurel Grove at the time.
-General Bradford lived there alone for several years, until being pardoned for his role in the Whiskey Rebellion in 1799.
+Bradford lived there alone for several years, until being pardoned for his role in the Whiskey Rebellion in 1799.
 He then moved his wife Elizabeth and their five children to the plantation from Pennsylvania.
+Despite instances of Bradford being referred to as General David Bradford, he was not a veteran and never held such a title in any military service.
+This reference stems from his service as deputy attorney-general of Washington County, Pennsylvania.